Techniques to prevent transmission of mitochondrial diseases to be assessed in new £5.8 million Wellcome Trust centre

 Professor Turnbull adds: "With this new funding from the Wellcome Trust and Newcastle University, we aim to develop a Centre which integrates internationally renowned basic and clinical researchers and trains the next generation of outstanding scientists.
 We recognise the importance of public support for our work and so will ensure that we open our research for our patients, the public and policymakers to follow and see what we are trying to achieve."

-In the video below, Professor Turnbull and Professor Murdoch discuss the technique used to transfer genetic material between two fertilised eggs.
+Watch video on YouTube of Professor Turnbull and Professor Murdoch discussing the technique used to transfer genetic material between two fertilised eggs.